CSS Pixels vs Physical Pixels: Screen Coordinates Technical Guide for DPI & Retina

 Screen Coordinates on Retina & High-DPI Displays

-On a Retina MacBook Pro, macOS uses a device pixel ratio of 2.0.
-This means every CSS pixel maps to a 2x2 block of physical pixels.
-When you use the Cmd + Shift + 4 screenshot crosshair, the numbers displayed are logical points, not physical pixels.
-If your PyAutoGUI script needs to click at the same spot, you must multiply those logical coordinates by 2.0 to get the physical pixel location.
+On a Retina MacBook Pro the DPR is 2.0 — every CSS pixel maps to a 2×2 block of physical pixels.
+The Cmd + Shift + 4 crosshair shows logical points, not physical pixels.
+If PyAutoGUI needs to hit the same spot, multiply by 2.

 How to Convert CSS Pixels to Physical Pixels